pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 You can:

 * Select and copy from the displayed result set.
-* Use the *Execute/Refresh* options to retrieve query execution information and set query execution options.
+* Use the *Execute script* options to retrieve query execution information and set query execution options.
 * Use the *Save results to file* icon to save the content of the *Data Output* tab as a comma-delimited file.